 Many parents bring their children in for a check-up.
 There are many things that can affect the health of your child, especially the birth process.
 Chiropractors may be able to help with colic, reflux, sleep disturbances, problems with breast feeding, ear aches and constipation.

 Chiropractic care can also help older children during their development.
 Conditions that we may be able to assist with include poor posture, scoliosis, sporting injuries, poor concentration, sleep disturbances and learning and behavioural issues.

 Yes.
 Chiropractic care is very gentle, safe and effective during pregnancy.
 In fact, there is a large body of research showing the effectiveness of chiropractic care with back pain and other pregnancy-related conditions.
-Studies have also shown the chiropractic care can reduce labour times, and assist with intra-uterine constraint and malposition.
+Studies have also shown that chiropractic care can reduce labour times, and assist with intra-uterine constraint and malposition.

 Chiropractic care is very beneficial for elderly people due to the aging process.
 As we age, the spinal joints, discs, muscles and ligaments become weaker and begin to wear out.
 Our mobility is reduced, there is an increased risk of injury and our healing capacity slows down.
 Chiropractic care can help keep you mobile, reduce your chance of falls, improve your balance and slow down age-related degeneration.